Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: Introduction

 \section{Introduction}

-The Newtonian n-body problem is a fundamental problem of celestial mechanics.
-We study the motion of $n$ point-like bodies interacting with each other according to the Newtonian law of gravity.
-Given a set of point-like bodies with masses $m_i$ and barycentric position vectors $\bm{r_i}$, the equations of motion take the form
+The Newtonian $n$-body problem is one of the central and longstanding problems of celestial mechanics.
+It describes the motion of $n$ point-like bodies interacting through mutual gravitational attraction.
+Given masses $m_i$ and barycentric position vectors $\bm{r}_i$, their motion is governed by the system of differential {equations}